2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in South Carolina

 Women make up 50% of the film majors at the school.

-Out of the 5 schools in South Carolina that were part of this year’s ranking, Anderson University South Carolina landed the # 4 spot on the list.
+The in-demand bachelor’s degree programs at Anderson University South Carolina helped the school earn the #4 place on this year’s ranking of the most popular film, video and photographic arts schools in South Carolina.
 Located in the city of Anderson, Anderson University South Carolina is a private not-for-profit college with a small student population.

 Full Film, Video & Photographic Arts at Coker University Report